 - Prices for 2nd class One-way tickets and Day return tickets with an OV Chipkaart, NS Business Card, Single-use chipkaart or E-ticket will rise by an average of 1.22%.
 The 1st class variants of these tickets will remain the same on average.
 This is being done in order to make 1st class more attractive when compared to 2nd class.

-- Traject Vrij, Altijd Vrij, and the Grensabonnement increasing in price by an average of 1.22%.
+- Prices for Traject Vrij, Altijd Vrij, and the Grensabonnement will be raised by an average of 1.22%.

-- Weekend Vrij 2nd class, Altijd Voordeel and Dal Vrij 2nd class are increasing in price by 1,2 and 3 Euro per month respectively.
+- Weekend Vrij 2nd class, Altijd Voordeel and Dal Vrij 2nd class will increase in price by 1, 2 and 3 Euros per month respectively.
 The 1st class variants of these season tickets will remain the same price.

 - Dal Voordeel will not increase in price in 2018 and Kids Vrij will remain free.

 The prices of the following products will also remain the same:

 - Supplement IC direct and ICE

 Why is NS increasing the rates for rail transport by an average of 1.22%?